Quantum Immortality and Non-Classical Logic: Quantum Immortality Restored

 We state our main result as a theorem.

-\begin{Thm}[Computable Everett Box] The Everett Box implies the rejection of non-MWI interpretations of quantum mechanics even in a computable universe modelled by RUSS. \end{Thm}
+\begin{Thm}[computable Quanum Immortality Argument, cQIA] The Everett Box implies that the MWI is testable and provides private evidence in support of the MWI even in a computable universe modelled by RUSS. \end{Thm}

 \begin{proof} Suppose an observer in an Everett Box in a RUSS-universe has survived many trials.
-There are two situations to must consider depending on whether the probability distribution on the trials is pathological or not.
+There are two situations to consider depending on whether the probability distribution on the trials is pathological or not.
 To reiterate, the observer does not know and has no way of knowing which situation holds.

-First, if the probability distribution is not pathological then the standard, classical-logic Everett argument holds, and the observer concludes that she must reject all non-MWI interpretations of quantum mechanics.
+First, if the probability distribution is not pathological then the standard, classical-logic QIA holds, and the observer concludes that she must reject all non-MWI interpretations of quantum mechanics.

 On the other hand, suppose that the distribution is pathological.
-Since Theorem 5 of \cite{mjw} showed that such distributions are vanishingly rare then the observer must reject all non-MWI interpretations since in a single world the odds of being in such a distribution are vanishingly small.
-However, in the MWI there will always be an alive variation of the observer in a pathological distribution and hence being one such consciousness is not surprising. \end{proof}
+Since Theorem 5 of \cite{mjw} showed that such distributions are vanishingly rare then the observer must reject all non-MWI interpretations since in a single world the odds of being in such a distribution are vanishingly small, whereas in the MWI there will always be a branch of the observer alive in a pathological distribution. \end{proof}

-To state the proof in other terms, we note that in a classical universe, so Everett's original argument goes, the observer rejects non-MWI interpretations because the odds of surviving repeated trials are so low, whereas in a RUSS computable universe she reject non-MWI interpretations for the same reason if she happens to be in a non-pathological distribution, or because the odds of being in a pathological situation where the PIT holds in a single world are also vanishingly low.
+To state the proof in other terms, we note that in a classical universe, so the original QIA goes, the observer rejects non-MWI interpretations because the odds of surviving repeated trials are so low, whereas in a RUSS computable universe she rejects non-MWI interpretations for the same reason if she happens to be in a non-pathological distribution, or because the odds of being in a pathological situation where the PMT holds in a single world are also vanishingly low.
 The observer does not need, therefore, any knowledge of whether she is in such a pathological experiment since either way she must reject non-MWI interpretations on the same basis: namely, the unlikelihood of being in that situation if there is only one world.